 Joule heating is a great way to heat metal wire because it melts materials from within.
 Thus, there is rapid but highly controlled heating and energy transfer.
 Melting occurs almost instantly at the desired location, with more predictable patterns as compared to powders.

-With 0.89mm diameter wire, the system can operate at speeds of up to 5‑10kg/hour.
+With 0.89mm diameter wire, the system can operate at speeds of up to 5‑10kg/hour and is able to print parts measuring 400 x 400 x 250 mm.
 The energy required in the melting process is less than 0.5kWh per kg.
 It provides greater control at the voxel level and features a closed-loop system.
 A mix of tightly controllable process parameters (real time control possible!) allows the system to deliver consistently dense isotropic parts that are stronger than castings with wrought properties.
-The postprocessing is also faster without requirements of HIP’ing debinding and sintering.
+The post-processing is also faster without requirements of HIP’ing debinding and sintering.

 Featured images courtesy of Digital Alloys.